Building a Multidomestic Strategy with Examples

 Nestle products Source: Nestle

-Nestle is an excellent example of a company that uses a multidomestic strategy.
-Nestle offers a vast variety of tastes and product variations that cater to regional palates and nutritional peculiarities.
+Nestle is a great example of a company that uses a multidomestic strategy.
+Nestle has a wide range of tastes and product variants to cater to local palates and nutritional requirements.

-For example, their instant noodles have different flavors in different foreign markets to suit the specific culinary preferences of each region.
-This approach helps Nestle gain the loyalty of local consumers.
+For example their instant noodles have different flavours in different foreign markets to suit the local cuisine of each region.
+This way Nestle wins local customers.

 Walgreens Boots Alliance